ejgdev/youtube-services-react/README.md

 ![](Youtube-Services-reactjs-1.gif)

-You can see this alive [here](https://git.heroku.com/cryptic-hamlet-12625.git).
+You can see this alive, [Click here](https://cryptic-hamlet-12625.herokuapp.com/).

 This Project is part of the Udemy course - Modern React with Redux by Stephen Grider